tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 ## vectorSearch Function
 ### Syntax
 ```
-result = vectorSearch(VectorAttributes, EmbeddingConstant, K, optionalParam)
+result = vectorSearch(VectorAttributes, QueryEmbedding, K, optionalParam)
 ```
 ### Function name
-In GSQL, we support top-k vector search via the function `vectorSearch()`, which will return the top k most similar vectors to an input query embedding.
+In GSQL, we support top-k vector search via the function `vectorSearch()`, which will return the top k most similar vectors to an input `QueryEmbedding`.
 The result will be assigned to a vertex set varialbe, which can be used by subsequent GSQL query block.
 E.g., `result` will hold the top-k most similar vertices based on their embedding distance to the query embedding.
 ### Parameter
 |Parameter	|Description